State College, Pennsylvania: Cold War and civil rights era

 In 1951, the Penn State Nittany Lions men's soccer team flew to Iran following a request from U.S. State Department.
 The team was meant to play several exhibition matches in an attempt to "further goodwill" between the United States and Iran.
 The Nittany Lions lost their first match in Isfahan 2–0 in front of 5,000 spectators.

+Milton S. Eisenhower, the brother of United States President Dwight D. Eisenhower, changed the name of the Pennsylvania State College to The Pennsylvania State University in 1953.
+He also sought to persuade the town to change its name from "State College" to "Mt.
+Nittany," but the referendum failed.
+Shortly after, the university would get its own postal address under the name “University Park.”

-On January 21, 1965, Dr. Martin Luther King Jr. gave a speech on desegregation to an audience of about 8,000 community members and students in Rec Hall.
+On January 21, 1965, at the height of the civil rights movement, Dr. Martin Luther King Jr. gave a speech on desegregation to an audience of about 8,000 community members and students in Rec Hall.

-In 1970 attempts were made by university students to divest money from the Applied Research Laboratory, which produces torpedoes.
+In 1970, in protest to the Vietnam War, attempts were made by university students to divest money from the Applied Research Laboratory, which produces torpedoes.
 A sit-in at Old Main led to the arrest of at least 30 people.
 Protests against the ARL escalated in 1972 when about 2,000 protesters blocking College Avenue and North Atherton Street were met with police in riot gear.
 The following day more than 5,000 protesters marched to the ARL, which temporarily shut down at the request of the university and Lieutenant Governor Ernest Kline.

 In 1973, State College adopted a home rule charter which took effect in 1976; since then, it has not been governed by the state's Borough Code, although it retains "Borough of State College" as its official name.

-The university has a post office address in University Park, Pennsylvania.
-When it changed its name from Pennsylvania State College to The Pennsylvania State University in 1953, its president, Milton S. Eisenhower, sought to persuade the town to change its name as well.
-A referendum failed to yield a majority for any of the choices proposed as a new name, so the town remains State College.
+In 1974, as the railroads in State College were abandoned, the Centre Area Transportation Authority (CATA) was incorporated.
+CATA began operating bus services from the borough to the surrounding townships, while the Penn State University operated the Campus Loops.